NickFasulo/flippy-matchy-game/README.md

 ## Future Features

-- Include highest score (lowest amount of tries) for each level played.
 - Add countdown timer (user can set having timer on / off).
-- Add selectable categories for emojis used.
+- Add selectable / unlockable categories for emojis used.